 Additionally, it’s vital to use proper scheduling to ensure there are enough call center agents online for periods of high call volume.
 Here, the goal is to ensure customer satisfaction is kept high while minimizing wait times.

-Another core responsibility to effectively managing your call center is to ensure that you’re regularly communicating with your team members.
-Here, it’s important that your agents feel like they are a part of the team and not an island to themselves.
+The foundation of successful call center management lies in consistent, meaningful communication with your team members.
+Here, it’s important that a call center agent feels like they are a part of the team and not an island to themselves.

 By communicating regularly with your call center employees, you’ll be able to increase employee engagement.
-In addition, it provides an opportunity to listen to agent feedback, which you can use to help improve processes and call center scripts.
+In addition, it provides the call center supervisor an opportunity to listen to agent feedback, which you can use to help improve processes and scripts.